When to Seal Asphalt Driveway? A Quick Guide

 Your driveway is one of the most essential parts of your home’s exterior, and when well-maintained it enhances the overall aesthetics of your property.

 One of the most effective ways to protect your asphalt driveway is through sealing.
-Asphalt sealcoating acts as a shield, providing a protective layer against the elements, including UV rays, traffic wear, rain, and snow.
+Asphalt seal coating acts as a shield, providing a protective layer against the elements, including UV rays, traffic wear, rain, and snow.
 This preventative measure not only enhances the lifespan of your driveway but also contributes to its overall durability.

-But when to seal asphalt driveway?
+But when to seal an asphalt driveway?

-Typically, you should seal asphalt driveway every two years; sealing too often can make the driveway overly pliable and soft.
+Typically, you should seal the asphalt driveway every two years; sealing too often can make the driveway overly pliable and soft.
 But if you see any sign of damage, even a small crack, you should consider sealing it immediately.

 Do you want to go deeper and learn more in-depth?